-- 5. Any possessive nouns used in the sentence must be properly punctuated.
-Word with diacritical marks in the official dictionary must include the diacritical marks: ex. fiancée, jalapeño. - 6.
+- 5. All words used in the sentence must be properly punctuated.
+This includes possessive nouns and words that require diacritical marks (according to the official dictionary), ex. fiancée, jalapeño. - 6.
 Internal punctuation will apply only to possessives, interjections, appositives, nouns of direct address, conjunctive adverbs, and direct quotes. - 7.
 It must not be, in the opinion of the judges, unintelligible or cumbersome.